 LESLIE: And I’m Leslie Segrete.

-But for now, that’s all the time we have.
+That’s all the time we have this hour.
+The show does continue online.
 I’m Tom Kraeutler.

 LESLIE: And I’m Leslie Segrete.